ericfrontdev/ericfrontdev/README.md

 Front-End Developer
 -------------------

-With a strong grasp of programming languages like HTML, CSS, and JavaScript, and extensive experience with frameworks like React and Next.js, Eric is able to create engaging and intuitive user experiences.
+With a strong grasp of programming languages like HTML, CSS, and JavaScript, and extensive experience with frameworks like Next.js and Express.js, Eric is able to create engaging and intuitive user experiences.
 His love for design leads him to constantly look for ways to improve the aesthetics and functionality of interfaces.

 *   🌍  I'm based in Longueuil, QC, Canada
 *   ✉️  You can contact me at [ericfrontdev@outlook.com](mailto:ericfrontdev@outlook.com)